swcarpentry/website/_posts/2017/08/2017-08-07-mergermotions.md

 **Background:** Business development is critical to the long-term sustainability of the organization.
 In the merger of two organizations, each with an ED, this clarifies roles and reporting.

 ## Motion 4
-Existing subcommittees and task forces will have a point of contact from among the staff, rather than reporting directly to the Board of Directors.
+Existing subcommittees and task forces will have a point of contact from among the staff, rather than reporting directly to the Steering Committee.
 **Background:** The subcommittees perform important work of the organization.
-They currently report directly to the SWC board, which is inconsistent with a Board responsible for governance, not operations.
+They currently report directly to the SWC Steering Committee, which is inconsistent with a Board responsible for governance, not operations.
 The subcommittee’s should instead work directly with staff, overseen by the ED.